patrick-bedkowski/Generative-Models-for-CERN-Fast-Simulations/README.md

 During the process of training the models, they are compiled and saved in [.h5](https://www.tensorflow.org/tutorials/keras/save_and_load) files during training.

 ## Analysis of results

+In the following section it is described how to reproduce the results of analysis presented in thesis in Section 9. and 10.

+### Files of trained models

+Presented in Thesis trained models are available as `.h5` files in directory: `best models/`.
+The below sections use this files to produce plots, calculate WS metrics and number of empty responses.

+### Results of evaluating models
 Results of tests on trained models are in logs in directory `notebooks/calculating results logs/`.
+They are consistent with the results in thesis.